Chair: Gregory M. Dempster

 INTERNSHIP.
 Internship opportunities are made available to qualified students in the belief that learning which involves both the classroom and the larger world is especially valuable for the student.
 Combines work (normally done in the summer before the student’s senior year) with ongoing course work and the production of a substantial research paper on a related issue.
 This paper, a daily journal, and the worksite supervisor’s evaluation serve as the basis for the internship grade.
 However, the granting of credit for an internship remains at the discretion of the sponsoring faculty member.
 To qualify, a student must have a grade-point average of at least 2.7 at the time of application and must have taken at least nine hours of Hampden-Sydney Economics and Business courses or the equivalent before the internship begins.
 May not be included in the 30 hours required for the major.

-SEMINAR IN ECONOMIC FORECASTING.
+SEMINAR IN APPLIED ECONOMETRICS AND FORECASTING.
 A capstone course primarily for those seniors specializing in general economics, this seminar combines economic theory and econometric technique for the task of modeling and forecasting trends in both industry-level and aggregate economic activity.
 Prerequisites: Economics 301 and 303.
 Offered: fall semester.

-SEMINAR IN PUBLIC-POLICY ANALYSIS.
+SEMINAR IN EMPIRICAL PUBLIC POLICY.
 A capstone course primarily for those seniors specializing in general economics, this seminar explores the application of economic analysis to a variety of public-policy issues.
 Prerequisite: Economics 401, or permission of the instructor.
 Offered: spring semester.